Penske Entertainment

 Mark Miles

-Mark D. Miles is president and chief executive officer of Penske Entertainment Corp., comprised of the Indianapolis Motor Speedway (IMS), INDYCAR and IMS Productions (IMSP).
-Penske Entertainment Corp. is a subsidiary of Penske Corporation, a global transportation, automotive and motorsports leader employing more than 60,000 people worldwide.
+Mark D. Miles is president and chief executive officer of Penske Entertainment Corp., comprised of Indianapolis Motor Speedway (IMS), INDYCAR and IMS Productions (IMSP).
+Penske Entertainment Corp. is a subsidiary of Penske Corporation, a global transportation, automotive and motorsports leader employing more than 70,000 people worldwide.

 From January 2013 to January 2020, Miles was president and chief executive officer of Hulman & Company, the previous parent organization of IMS, INDYCAR and IMS Productions.
 During this time, Miles and his leadership team presided over the sold-out 100th Running of the Indianapolis 500-Mile Race and several years of attendance and viewership growth for the NTT INDYCAR SERIES.

-Prior to entering the world of motorsports, from January 2006 through December 2012, Miles was president and chief executive officer of Central Indiana Corporate Partnership, Inc. (“CICP”), a non-profit, regional alliance of corporate CEOs and university presidents focused on long-term growth and economic development throughout the Central Indiana region, including strategic priorities as wide-ranging as human capital (education), entrepreneurship and innovation, government reform and mass transit.
+Prior to entering the world of motorsports, from January 2006 through December 2012, Miles was president and chief executive officer of Central Indiana Corporate Partnership, Inc. (“CICP”), a non-profit, regional alliance of corporate CEOs and university presidents focused on long-term growth and economic development throughout the Central Indiana region, including strategic priorities as wide-ranging as education, entrepreneurship and innovation, government reform and mass transit.

 In 2008, Miles led a successful effort to earn Indianapolis the right to host Super Bowl XLVI.
 He was chairman of the board of the 2012 Super Bowl Host Committee, with 18 staff members and thousands of volunteers, and which served as an extension of the National Football League in the local community to centralize planning and execution of the 2012 Super Bowl event.